T

 4. Writing scenes for your script outline

-Every writer is different.
+Every screenwriter is different.
 Some writers like getting very specific with their script outline.
 Others need a map of generally where they’re going but worry about over-engineering their plot if they get too detailed.

 Script Outline Template - Barton Fink